OSC/ondemand/README.md

   - 'RequestHeader edit* Cookie "(^_shibsession_[^;]*(;\s*)?|;\s*_shibsession_[^;]*)" ""'
   - 'RequestHeader unset Cookie "expr=-z %{req:Cookie}"'
   - 'Require valid-user'

+# Use Shibboleth logout
+logout_redirect: '/Shibboleth.sso/Logout?return=https%3A%2F%2Fidp.example.com%2Fidp%2Fprofile%2FLogout'
 ```

 The `RequestHeader` settings are used to strip private user information from
 being sent to the backend web services.
 Please do not remove these lines unless
 you know what you are doing.

+The `logout_redirect` is set up to not only log out of the Shibboleth service
+on the Open OnDemand portal, but also the Shibboleth IdP server.
+The query
+parameter `return=...` points to the (URL-encoded) URL of the IdP server used
+to log the user out of in the final step.
+If instead you `return=...` the user
+to the main site it may auto-login the user again.

 You will then need an appropriate Apache config that specifies the global
 `mod_shib_*` settings you want.
 An example of such is given here: